Finite-time teleportation phase transition in random quantum circuits

-\emph{Setup.}--- Our model consists of $N$ qubits with $N-1$ qubits initialized in a product state and a single qubit prepared in a maximally entangled state with the reference $A$.
-In each time step $\delta t$, we apply a layer of single-qubit Haar random unitary gates followed by a layer of $N\delta t$ two-qubit Haar random unitary gates [Fig.~\ref{fig:setup}(a)].
-The single-qubit gates do not generate entanglement and are introduced only for analytical convenience.
+\emph{Setup and theoretical framework.}--- Our model consists of $N$ qubits with $N-1$ qubits initialized in a product state and a single qubit prepared in a maximally entangled state with the reference $A$.
+In each time step $\delta t$, we apply a layer of single-qubit Haar random unitary gates followed by $N\delta t$ two-qubit Haar random unitary gates [Fig.~\ref{fig:setup}(a)].
+The sites $(i,j)$ on which each two-qubit gate operates are drawn independently from a distribution $P(i,j)$, which depends on the specific models we discuss below.
+The single-qubit gates do not generate entanglement and are introduced only for analytical convenience~\footnote{We note that single-qubit gate on site $i$ can in principle change the circuit ensemble provided that no two-qubit Haar random gate acts on $i$.}.
+After evolving for time $t$, we measure all $N-1$ qubits except for a distant qubit $B$.

+The resulting fidelity of teleportation between qubits $A$ and $B$ can be quantified (without considering an explicit decoding scheme) by the entanglement entropy of $B$, conditioned on the measurement outcomes of qubits $M$~\cite{SOM}.
+To analytically determine the conditional entropy $S_{B|M}$ averaged over circuit realizations and measurement outcomes, we formulate it as the $n \to 1$ limit (replica limit) of the quantities~\cite{bao2020theory}